mtorpey/FeedbackHelper/README.md

 The tool was developed at the University of St Andrews, and exports feedback and grade files suitable for bulk upload to [MMS](https://mms.st-andrews.ac.uk/mms/).

 ## Installation
-To install FeedbackHelper, go to the download page at <https://www.jdeploy.com/gh/mtorpey/FeedbackHelper>, download the installer for your operating system, and run it.
+To install FeedbackHelper, go to the [⬇️ Downloads page](https://www.jdeploy.com/gh/mtorpey/FeedbackHelper), download the installer for your operating system, and run it.
 You will be given the option of allowing automatic updates, which will mean you always have the latest version installed.
 This is the recommended method.

-Alternatively, you can download the tool as an executable JAR file by going to the [releases page](https://github.com/mtorpey/FeedbackHelper/releases) here on GitHub.
+Alternatively, you can download the tool as an executable JAR file by going to the [Releases page](https://github.com/mtorpey/FeedbackHelper/releases) here on GitHub and selecting the file `FeedbackHelper-<version>-complete.jar` under the assets for the latest release.
 You'll need to make sure Java 17+ is installed on your computer.
 You can run the JAR file using `java -jar <filename>` on the command line, or possibly by double-clicking the JAR in your desktop environment.
 This method doesn't allow automatic updates, file associations or other helpful OS integrations.

 ## Reporting problems
-If you experience any problems with FeedbackHelper, please report them using the [Issue tracker](https://github.com/mtorpey/FeedbackHelper/issues) here on GitHub.
-Or if you're in St Andrews, send me an email or knock on my office door!
+If you experience any problems with FeedbackHelper, please report them using the [❕ Issue tracker](https://github.com/mtorpey/FeedbackHelper/issues) here on GitHub.
+Or if you're in St Andrews, send me an email or knock on my office door.

 ## Compiling from source (for developers)
 If you want to build this from source for some reason, for example if you want to contribute some code, you'll need to make sure [Maven](https://maven.apache.org/install.html) is installed on your machine.